nschloe/stressberry/README.md

-If you'd like to submit your own data for display here, feel free to [open an issue](https://github.com/nschloe/stressberry/issues) and include the data file, a photograph of your setup, and perhaps further information to be included here.
-All other suggestions are welcome as well.
+If you'd like to submit your own data for display here, feel free to [open an issue](https://github.com/nschloe/stressberry/issues) and include the data file, a photograph of your setup, and perhaps some further information.
+All other suggestions are welcome as well!

 ### "Case" studies